OliviaRodri/School_District_Analysis/README.md

 - Scores by school spending had an affect in the averages of the $630-$644 spending range.
 The difference between the first and second analysis is less than one tenth of a percent for all columns as shown below:

-  - Provided image of  first analysis
+   Provided image of  first analysis:

   ![SCHOOL_Data_FRAME](Resources\spend_original_challenge.PNG)